Neymar: 2015–2016: Assuming the captaincy and Olympic gold

-2018 World Cup
+2018: World Cup disappointment

-In May 2018, Neymar was named in Tite's final 23-man squad for the 2018 World Cup in Russia.
+Neymar was rushed back prior to the 2018 World Cup in Russia following his injury in February with PSG.
+In May 2018, he was named in Tite's final 23-man squad for the 2018 World Cup in Russia.
 On 3 June 2018, he made his international comeback after a three-month absence from a foot injury and scored a goal in a 2–0 win over Croatia in a friendly match at Anfield.
+His playing style was not quite the same as he appeared to be avoiding physical contact entirely rather than simply trying to draw fouls.
 The following week, he became Brazil's joint-third highest goalscorer alongside Romário when he scored his 55th international goal in a 3–0 friendly win over Austria.
 In Brazil's second World Cup match, played against Costa Rica at the Krestovsky Stadium, Saint Petersburg, on 22 June, Neymar scored the team's second goal in injury time as Brazil won 2–0.
 The goal, his 56th for Brazil, took him third in the all-time scoring chart behind only Pelé and Ronaldo.

 On 2 July, Neymar scored his second goal of the World Cup in a 2–0 win over Mexico in the last 16, while also assisting Roberto Firmino for his goal.
 After the Mexico game, BBC Sport wrote that despite Neymar's "good performances" coming up top in several statistics at the World Cup, "there is still a sense that he remains widely unpopular among neutrals" due to his "petulance and the play-acting".
 Meanwhile, Brazilian newspaper O Globo wrote that "Neymar has charmed Brazil, but annoyed the whole world".
 On 6 July, Brazil were eliminated after losing 2–1 against Belgium in the quarter-finals, with Neymar denied an injury time equaliser by a finger-tip save from Belgium goalkeeper Thibaut Courtois.